Swamphen: A Journal of Cultural Ecology

 Book review queries: Alanna Myers (alanna.myers@unimelb.edu.au)

-Current Issue: Swamphen #8: Particular Planetary Aesthetics (guest edited by Louise Boscacci and Perdita Phillips, October 2022) – for details of the launch on October 14 2022 go to Journal News
+- Swamphen #8: Particular Planetary Aesthetics (guest edited by Louise Boscacci and Perdita Phillips, October 2022)

 Swamphen is published through the University of Sydney and current and previous editions are available at: https://openjournals.library.sydney.edu.au/index.php/Swamphen